afombravo/2FAST2Q/README.md

 RAM saving mode (default = no)
 Only useful when allowing missmatch search, as search speed is increased by ~40% due to caching.
-When in RAM saving mode, Crispery should take about 200MB of RAM.
+When in RAM saving mode, Crispery should only take a few MB of RAM.
 When NOT in RAM saving mode, several GB might be required.

+Keep temporary files mode (default = yes).
+When enabled, deletes all temporary files.
+To keep all files, change to "n" in the graphical mode, or input the parameter `--k` in the cmd lines.

+For extracting all sequences at a certain position in the read select the extractor + Counter (EC) mode.
+The default is Counter (C) mode only.

+If the starting position varies within the read, it is possible to search for a delimiting known sequence, and then extract the sequence before/after it.
+In this case, it is allowed to input the following:
+ 1) A 5' end search sequence, and the ammount of bp the program should inventory after.
+ 2) A 3' end search sequence, and the ammount of bp the program should inventory after.
+ 3) A 5'and 3' end search sequence, the progrma will return and count everything in between these two.
+ 4) How many mismatches are allowed in the search sequence

 # While Running

 =================================